grafana/loki/.github/pull_request_template.md

 - [ ] Tests updated
 - [ ] `CHANGELOG.md` updated
 - [ ] Changes that require user attention or interaction to upgrade are documented in `docs/sources/upgrading/_index.md`
-- [ ] Erased this checklist after completing it